 First Cow is essentially a friendship between a traveling chef and a serial entrepreneur.
 They start a pop-up bakery selling biscuits in a poor settlement.
 The way this companionship blooms against a backdrop where men engage in violence over the most trivial of things is sublime.
 First Cow teaches us to choose gentleness, compassion, and trust.

-Time, as its title suggests, is about the most precious thing you lose while waiting for justice.
+Time, as its title suggests, is the most precious thing you lose while waiting for justice.
 It’s the time that you lose and a life unlived.
 Garrett Bradley makes an experiential documentary about a wife fighting for her husband.
 What you take away from it, is so much more.

 3. Lovers Rock